 If you've had a shop class in any country school then this is the first rule they drill into your head (pun intended).
 The looser your clothes are the more likely you are to hurt yourself.
 Whether that's getting your shirt caught in a blade, your pants hung up on the work bench causing you to stumble with sharp objects in your hand, it's all together not a good idea to wear oversized clothes when working with tools.

-No Booze Or Other Substances
+No Booze or Other Substances

 If you're truly a beginner then you're going to need your wits about you, so no doses of liquid courage before picking up a saw or blade.
 That goes for the "mind opening" substances as well!
 No need to risk losing a few digits to have a good time while wood working.

 Fold Blades When Done

 When you finish with your wood working blades, if only to take a short break, make sure the blade is closed and goes in a specific place EVERY TIME.
 The last thing you want is to leave the blade open and in a different spot than usual, and find it in a very painful way.
 In this case habits create freedom, freedom from having to worry about if you could get hurt.
 Because if you have these habits in place, you're creating a safe space for yourself.

 Sharpen Tools Before Use